 First order of business when landing on the West Coast is to find fish tacos!
 I checked in to my hotel, fired up the Yelp app, and walked over to the waterfront area to Puesto for a beer and tacos.
 Delicious!

 I chose to stay at the Westin San Diego – it fell within our corporate travel policy, and was also affordable for the 1 night I was footing the bill.
 The buildings were very distinct, so I could always spot the hotel and find my way back!
 The neighborhood was interesting…on the quiet side, but not in a good way.
 Very close to the train and military museum, but also next door to a YMCA/hostel with a lot of homeless in the area.
 I heard drunken shouting very late into the night one night (from one deranged person) The Westin Gaslamp looked a bit nicer and in a great location as well, although quite a bit pricier.
-My room, though, was great, everything I would expect from a Westin.
+My room, though, was great.
+Everything I would expect from a Westin.
 Did I mention the free airport shuttle?!
 Huge bonus in my book!

 So, what to do with my vacation day?
-As much as I also wanted to get over to Balboa Park, I settled on a Bike and Kayak tour of Coronado.
+As much as I also wanted to get over to Balboa Park, I chose a Bike and Kayak tour of Coronado.
 On Monday morning, I walked a few blocks from my hotel, jumped on the Coronado ferry, and checked in for the bike tour.
 Turns out, I was the only customer, so I got a private tour.
 We essentially pedaled around the island, either on bike paths, or wide roads.
 Not a lot of traffic to worry about, which was nice.

 After a few hours on the bikes, we were back at the office and I was informed that I had 2 hours before the kayak tour would begin.
 So, I went off for lunch and came back for a private kayak tour with the same guide.
 Any day on the water is a good one, and this was no exception.
 Although we didn’t really go anywhere, it was nice to see the city from the water, and to paddle under the giant Coronado Bridge.

 After some ice cream and a ferry ride back, I was about to turn into a pumpkin, er, go into business mode.
 The work part of the trip started Monday night with a pre-conference dinner at Top of the Market, which appeared to be a fancier version of the Fish Market downstairs.
 As much as I sometimes dread networking dinners, after a few glasses of wine and good food, they usually end up being pretty fun.
-Besides, how many people can say they’ve taken a pedi-cab with their boss?
+Besides, how many people can say they’ve taken a pedi-cab with their boss and 3 coworkers?

-Tuesday would bring a full day of conferences, followed by a cocktail hour at Atmosphere,a bar on the roof of the Marriott Gaslamp.
+Tuesday would bring a full day of conferences, followed by a cocktail hour at Atmosphere, a bar on the roof of the Marriott Gaslamp.
 Incredible rooftop!